You're not stuck because

 The Fall

 Everything goes wrong.
 The marriage.
 The certainty.
 The version of you who knew what came next.
-The Fall is the moment the map you had stops working.
+The Fall is the moment the plan you had stops working.

 02